9 Bridges to GIS software

 Note also that

-But of course, you could also specify paths to shapefiles stored on disk.
+But of course, you could also specify paths to spatial vector files stored on disk.

-TRUE automatically loads the QGIS output into R.
+TRUE automatically loads the QGIS output as an sf-object into R.

 To find out about the default values, run